Katherine B. Forrest: Significant cases

 In July 2013, Forrest ordered the release of $1.75 billion in Iranian frozen assets held by Bank Markazi (Iran's central bank) in a New York Citibank account to create a fund for families of the victims of the 1983 bombing of a U.S. Marines compound in Beirut, Lebanon.
 Forrest rejected the Iranian government's invocation of the Foreign Sovereign Immunities Act, holding that Iran's conduct fell under an exception to FSIA.
 Forrest's ruling in Peterson v.
 Iran was upheld by the U.S. Supreme Court in Bank Markazi v.
 Peterson (2016), in which the Court held, in a 6-2 ruling, that the families should be allowed to collect the Iranian funds.

 In In re Aluminum Warehousing Antitrust Litigation (2014), Forrest dismissed an antitrust (price-fixing) suit against Goldman Sachs, JP Morgan Chase, and Glencore.
 She held that, although the defendants' actions did affect the aluminum marketplace, the plaintiffs failed to show the defendants had intended to manipulate prices.

 In 2015, Forrest presided over a jury trial in United States v.
 Ulbricht, where Ross William Ulbricht was accused of running the Silk Road online drug marketplace.
-During the course of the trial, Forrest was doxed on 8chan, where her full mailing address, phone number, and Social Security number were posted on the baphomet subboard.
-In regards to the defense team's argument that Silk Road enhanced safety by moving illegal drug activity away from real life drug dealing scenarios, Forrest stated "No drug dealer from the Bronx has ever made this argument to the court.
-It's a privileged argument and it's an argument made by one of the privileged."
+During the trial, Forrest was doxed on 8chan, where her full mailing address, phone number, and Social Security number were posted on the baphomet subboard.
+In regard to the defense team's argument that Silk Road enhanced safety by moving illegal drug activity away from real life drug dealing scenarios, Forrest stated, "No drug dealer from the Bronx has ever made this argument to the court.
+It's a privileged argument, and it's an argument made by one of the privileged."
 Forrest sentenced Ulbricht to two life terms, plus an additional 40 years, without the possibility of parole.
 The Department of Justice then subpoenaed Reason Magazine regarding reactions in the comments section of its article on the sentencing.

 From April 2016 to August 2017, Forrest presided over the civil lawsuit Hosseinzadeh v.
 Klein, in a case where notable YouTubers Ethan and Hila Klein, known on YouTube as h3h3Productions, were accused of copyright infringement by fellow YouTuber Matt Hosseinzadeh.
-In her decision, Forrest ruled in favor of Ethan and Hila Klein stating that the video in question accused of copyright infringement was "quintessential criticism and comment" of Hosseinzadeh's video and falls under the protection of "fair use."
+In her decision, Forrest ruled in favor of Ethan and Hila Klein, stating that the video in question, accused of copyright infringement, was "quintessential criticism and comment" of Hosseinzadeh's video and falls under the protection of "fair use."
 Hosseinzadeh's additional claims of DMCA misrepresentation and defamation were also dismissed.
-Additionally, in her ruling, Forrest made the note that while the Klein video may be classified as a "reaction video," not all reaction videos would fall under the fair use doctrine.
+In her ruling, Forrest also noted that while the Klein video may be classified as a "reaction video," not all reaction videos would fall under the fair use doctrine.